 CONDITIONS OF SALE

-1. These conditions apply to all sales of goods by ALLOWAY TIMBER (SOUTHERN) LTD (“the Seller”) and PUTNEY BUILDERS MERCHANTS LTD and shall prevail over any other terms or conditions contained or referred to in the Purchaser’s Order or in correspondence or elsewhere or implied by trade custom, practice or course of dealing unless such other terms or conditions are specifically agreed to in writing by the Seller.
+1. These conditions apply to all sales of goods by Alloway Timber & Builders Merchants (“the Seller”) and shall prevail over any other terms or conditions contained or referred to in the Purchaser’s Order or in correspondence or elsewhere or implied by trade custom, practice or course of dealing unless such other terms or conditions are specifically agreed to in writing by the Seller.
 The Seller’s agents shall not have authority to enlarge, vary or exclude any of these Conditions.
 Any purposed enlargement, variation or exclusion thereof shall be without effect unless specifically agreed to in writing by the Seller and the Purchaser.

 2. (a) Quotations are for the supply of goods and/or materials only.
 No terms or conditions of any Main Building Contract or sub contract shall affect these Conditions.

 b) A quotation by the Seller shall constitute an invitation to treat and not an offer.
 The Seller may withdraw or amend any quotation at any time prior to the Seller’s acceptance of the Purchaser’s order.

 (c) Where particularly fine or special tolerances are required in the goods supplied, far beyond those generally accepted in the building trade no liability shall be attached to the Seller unless such fine tolerances are notified in writing to the Seller at the time of order and the Seller has acknowledged in writing that it is prepared to accept such order.

 3. Any estimates given by the Seller or its representatives in respect of quantities needed will be treated as without obligation on the part of the Seller and the Purchaser will be entirely responsible for ascertaining the quantities required.